cuhsat/spritz.go/README.md

-# Spritz.go
+# spritz.go
-A Spritz cipher implementation in Go.
+A Spritz cipher implementation in pure Go.

 Spritz is a RC4 redesign by *Ron Rivest* and *Jacob Schuldt* [(PDF)](doc/RS14.pdf).